emirhansilsupur/youtube-video-analyzer/README.md

 1. Enter a YouTube video URL in the provided input field.
-2. Select an LLM model from the dropdown menu.
+2. Select an LLM from the dropdown menu.
 3. Click "Analyze Video" to start the analysis process.
 4. The app will fetch video details, analyze comments, and generate a basic report.
 5. Once complete, you can view the analysis results and download the [PDF report](output/Youtube_Video_Analysis_Report.pdf).